feature-sliced/documentation/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/OWNER/REPO?style=flat-square)](https://github.com/OWNER/REPO/commits)
 -->

-**Feature-Sliced Design** (FSD) is an architectural methodology for scaffolding front-end applications.
+Testing **Feature-Sliced Design** (FSD) is an architectural methodology for scaffolding front-end applications.
 Simply put, it's a compilation of rules and conventions on organizing code.
 The main purpose of this methodology is to make the project more understandable and structured in the face of ever-changing business requirements.

 This methodology is not tied to a particular stack — it can be used for web or native applications.